 Great question.
 I recommend you look at your current life.
 You need to ultimately decide several things: Can you stay in your current job until you get your other business up and running and replace your income?

 Do you need to find a slower-paced job, if yes, what does your income need to be to do that?

 You need to push past the money and the time barriers.
 Decide how much money you need to be making right now as you stand up your business and how much time you have available to do it.

 Here’s the deal, if you can stay where you are and focus your extra time and money on your business, do it.
 It means you can focus on your business now vs. waiting a few months to get your life a bit more organized.

-If you can afford a pay cut in exchange for time back, do that.
-Even if you have enough money right now to step away from your corporate job for 6 months, I want you to find a part time job.
+If you can afford a pay cut in exchange for a time back, do that.
+Even if you have enough money right now to step away from your corporate job for 6 months, I want you to find a part-time job.

 So that’s what you do, you find the time balance and the money balance so each day you can work on your passion business.